 She was also commissioned to write Dear Human with musicians Audrey Tait and Lauren Gilmour for the Measuring Humanity project by Dr. Marisa de Andrade of the University of Edinburgh.
 This piece was later published by The Lancet medical journal.
 Belle, Audrey, and Lauren also worked together on Closed Doors which ran at the Edinburgh Festival Fringe in 2018.
 That same year they were commissioned by Hopscotch Theatre Company to write Check, One, Two, a play with songs about maths for children age 7+ which toured Scotland that Autumn.

-Her most recent live performance piece High Land, created with musician Altered Mode, premiered at Coastival Scarborough in February 2019.
+Her spoken word piece High Land, created with musician Altered Mode, premiered at Coastival Scarborough in February 2019.
 Later that year she won the ICONS commission from Perth Museum and Art Gallery to create an installation about the life of Flora MacDonald.
 Since then she has received support from Creative Scotland and The Playwrights’ Studio to develop a new musical about the Jacobite heroine.